Reducing portion sizes for takeaway food

 Clinical Practice Research Datalink

-The Clinical Practice Research Datalink (CPRD) is a UK Government research service, jointly supported by the National Institute for Health Research and the Medicines and Healthcare products Regulatory Agency, that provides access to anonymised NHS data for observational and interventional public health research.
+The Clinical Practice Research Datalink (CPRD) is a UK Government research service, jointly supported by the NIHR and the Medicines and Healthcare products Regulatory Agency, that provides access to anonymised NHS data for observational and interventional public health research.

 Work with our infrastructure